rebotnix/kineva_inference/README.md

 Pretrained RFDetr models, optimized for NVIDIA Jetson, are available via our official Hugging Face repository:

 👉 [https://huggingface.co/rebotnix](https://huggingface.co/rebotnix)

+Add the downloaded model file to the models folder.

 ## ⚙️ Integration with KINEVA
 Once downloaded, RFDetr models can be: